✓ Updated March 2026

 Shared Taxis (Taxi-Brousse)

-These are the workhorses of Malagasy transportation, connecting towns and villages.
-For Anakao, you'll likely catch one from Toliara, heading south.
-They are a quintessential local experience, though not always the most comfortable.
+These are the workhorses of Malagasy transport, connecting towns and villages.
+For Anakao, you'll likely catch one from Toliara, the nearest major city.
+They are a true local experience, often packed but incredibly affordable.

 Pirogue (Traditional Outrigger Canoe)